cseas/what-the-what/README.md

 # What the What?

 Chrome extension for frequently asked questions in your org.
+Install from the Chrome store and press `Ctrl+J` (`Cmd+J` on Mac) to open.

 **Features**